aceinnolab/Inkycal/README.md

 * Or: Raspberry Pi Zero W. In this case, you'll need to solder 2x20 pin GPIO headers yourself
 * MicroSD card (min.
 4GB)
 * MicroUSB cable (for power)
-* Something to be used as a case (e.g. a picture frame or a 3D-printed case)
+* Something to be used as a case (e.g. a (RIBBA) picture frame or a 3D-printed case)

 # Setup